Chewy, bright, and oh-so-fresh, these Asian-inspired noodle bowl recipes are the ultimate weeknight feast.

 Mix all that with fresh herbs, tender shrimp, and rice noodles, and dinner is ready!

 If you’re short on time, these quick and easy shrimp teriyaki bowls are the ultimate last-minute dinner.

-Featuring pre-packaged ramen noodles with store-bought teriyaki sauce, fresh veggies, and shrimp, this bowl is ready in just 30 minutes.
+It features pre-packaged ramen noodles with store-bought teriyaki sauce, fresh veggies, and shrimp.
+And it’s ready in just 30 minutes.